About Triple Point

 Telephone: 020 7201 8990

-‘Personal Information’ is defined as any detail about you that can be used either on its own, or with other data, to personally identify you.
+Personal information is any detail about you that can be used either on its own, or with other data, to identify you.

-Personal data that we may hold include:
+Categories of personal data that we may hold may include:

-Your title, name, nationality, and date of birth.
+- Your title, name, nationality, and date of birth;

-Your contact details, such as email addresses, physical addresses and telephone numbers.
+- Your contact details, such as email addresses, physical addresses and telephone numbers;

-Information about your financial position, investor certification status, and other information required when you invest with us.
+- Information about your financial position, investor certification status, and other information required when you invest with us;

-Identification information as required by law, such as copies of passports, utility bills, driving licenses, and other identification evidence, used and stored for anti-money laundering and anti-fraud purposes.
+- Identification information as required by law, such as copies of passports, utility bills, driving licenses, and other identification evidence, used and stored for anti-money laundering and anti-fraud purposes;

-Records of correspondence between you and us, including letters, emails and phone calls.
+- Records of correspondence between you and us, including letters, emails and phone calls;

-Records of any survey results that you may have completed for research purposes.
+- Records of any survey results that you may have completed for research purposes.